 Long-term visas for Japan

-Those intending to live and work in the country for an extended period must apply for a long-term visa for Japan.
-There are different requirements depending on one's purpose in the country.
+If you are planning to live and work in Japan for an extended period, you must apply for a long-term visa.
+There are different requirements depending on your purpose in the country.
 Long-term visas should be applied for before entry into Japan.
 Work permits for Japan fall under this category.

-Those wishing to study, live or work in Japan are usually required to obtain a Certificate of Eligibility before applying for a long-term visa at a Japanese embassy.
-The applicant's sponsor in Japan, such as their employer or school, applies for the certificate on their behalf and testifies that the bearer meets the requirements for a visa.
-It's typically valid for only three months, so the applicant must obtain their visa and arrive in Japan before the certificate expires.
+If you wish to study, live, or work in Japan, you are usually required to obtain a Certificate of Eligibility before applying for a long-term visa at a Japanese embassy.
+Your sponsor in Japan, such as your employer or school, will apply for the certificate on your behalf, verifying that you meet the requirements for a visa.
+This certificate is typically valid for three months, so you need to obtain your visa and arrive in Japan before it expires.

 Useful links